IDoCodingStuffs/python-doodles/freeform-log.md

 ### 5 PM
 Well that was a fiasco, the model convergence is awful.
 I wonder what will standalone distance IOU will look like.

+### 7 PM
+Answer is, somewhat better.
+But the validation loss refuses to go down, and inference snaps to wrong things.
+I figured how to add horizontal and vertical flips, so maybe that plus Gaussian blur will yield better results?